chekri/Elastica_with_Lever/README.md

 Despite the difference in complexity, both models yield the same physical results, serving as a validation of the simplified approach.

-Navigate to any of the subfolders, say for Example by typing
+Navigate to any of the subfolders, say for example by typing

 `cd Elastica/Example1_Rotating_Arm`

-in the terminal  and run the appropriate auto file by running the command
+in the terminal and run the appropriate auto file (`filename.auto`)  by running the command.
+For example

-`auto auto.filename`.
+`auto Arm_rotate.auto`

+If everything goes well, the successful computation can be noticed in the terminal.
+After the run, the solutions are stored in a `s.solution_filename` file.
+This file can be processed and

 ### Reference